-If coliform bacteria are detected in the routine sample (referred to as a total coliform-positive sample) after analysis by the laboratory, the system must react immediately and collect repeat samples within 24 hours of notification of the coliform-positive sample.
+Repeat Sample: If notified by the laboratory or DNR that a routine sample has tested positive for coliform bacteria, the system must take three (3) repeat (RP) samples for each coliform-positive routine (RT) sample within 24 hours of notification of the positive result.
 The repeat samples must be collected on the same day unless otherwise approved by the DNR.
-In addition, the repeat samples must be analyzed by the same laboratory that analyzed the positive routine sample unless approved by the DNR.
+In addition, the repeat samples must be analyzed by the same laboratory that analyzed the positive routine sample unless approved by DNR.